 A circus theme is perfect for summer, and festive for back to school, too.
-While this theme is most obviously suited to preschool and early elementary classrooms, older classes could look at Picasso’s circus paintings, check out the Ringling Brothers’ elephant conservation efforts, or do research on the history of the circus.
+While this theme is most obviously suited to preschool and early elementary classrooms, older classes could look at Picasso’s circus paintings, learn some circus skills, or do research on the history of the circus.

 It’s easy to give your classroom circus flair.
 Blow up balloons and hang them from the ceiling.
 Bring in stuffed animals for a menagerie.
 Use a ready-made bulletin board set like the one below (click through to see more), or collect old circus posters.

 Let your classroom motto be “Under the Big Top” or “Three Ring Learning” (got your Venn diagram?) or “It’s a Circus in Here!”

 Lay a stripe of Mavalus Tape down the middle of the floor to practice tightrope walking, bring popcorn to class, or paint clown faces with face paints.

 If you have access to a tent or a parachute with a circus look, you can rig it up to be a Big Top, for an extra level of excitement.

 Gather circus themed books in your reading corner.
 Some of my favorites:

 - If I Ran the Circus, by Dr. Seuss

 - The Circus Anti-Coloring Book by Susan Striker